What is the advantage of two-phase orthodontic treatment?

 Stay healthy and look attractive

-At the beginning of the first phase, orthodontic records were made and a diagnosis and treatment plan was established.
+At the beginning of the first phase, orthodontic records were made and a diagnosis and treatment plan was formulated and hopefully executed.
 Certain types of appliances were used in the first phase to correct and realign the teeth and jaw.